Frequently Asked Questions

 Wednesday : 9:15 a.m. to 5 p.m.

 Can I buy medicine at the Health Center?
 What are my payment options?
 Are prescription cards accepted?There is a pharmacy located inside the Health Center where you can pick up your prescriptions and over-the-counter medications.
-You can use your Visa or Mastercard, Wildcat dollars, or cash.
+You can use your Visa or Mastercard or Wildcat dollars.
 Family PACT cards are accepted in the pharmacy.
 The Pharmacy does not accept any other prescription cards.

-The Health Center is staffed by 4 full-time Board Certified, licensed physicians, 1 physician assistant and 3 nurse practitioners.
-We also have 3 licensed vocational nurses, 3 medical assistants, 2 clinical laboratory scientists and 2 pharmacists.
+The Health Center is staffed by 4 full-time Board Certified, licensed physicians, 2 part-time licensed physicians, and 5 family nurse practitioners.
+We also have 2 licensed vocational nurses, 2 registered nurses, 3 medical assistants, 2 clinical laboratory scientists and 2 pharmacists.

 Are any orthopedic services offered at SHC?
 For example cast a broken arm or leg if no surgery required?